-There are various types of lenders, each offering numerous products in an effort to win the opportunity to finance your property.
+There are various types of lenders, each offering numerous products to win your business.
 It is important to be familiar with the lenders to ensure that you find the right lender for your property.
-Otherwise, you risk trying to fit a square peg into a round hole, which means less desirable loans terms (i.e. higher pricing) and more headache throughout the origination process.
+Otherwise, you risk trying to fit a square peg into a round hole, which means less desirable loans terms (such as higher pricing) and more headache throughout the origination process.

 Each lender has a risk appetite or deal profile that they are targeting.
 Lenders often differ in their preferences regarding location or building types.
 For example, your apartment in Redlands isn't attractive to one lender, but it might be the ideal candidate for another lender.
 So, the first step for you, the borrower, is to identify the best-fit lender for your property.